-- We advise you to exercise a high degree of caution in the Kyrgyz Republic because of the potential for civil unrest, risk of terrorism and high levels of crime.
+- We advise you to exercise a high degree of caution in the Kyrgyz Republic because of the potential for civil unrest, the threat of terrorism and high levels of crime.

 - You should avoid demonstrations, street rallies and public gatherings as they may turn violent.